 This view does not provide the full picture of cloud economies of scale, nor does it capture a full understanding of the business impact of a cloud investment’s potential contribution to growth, such as:

 - Scalability and security benefits of cloud

 - The freedom to refocus IT staff from mundane maintenance to more strategic tasks centered on business value

-While migrating to the Cloud can certainly help reduce IT costs, it would be wrong to approach it as a cost-saving exercise.
+While migrating to the cloud can certainly help reduce IT costs, it would be wrong to approach it as a purely cost-saving exercise.
 Instead, think of it as an opportunity to optimize your IT spend and to realize the value of your IT estate.

 The New Case for Cloud Migration

-Now that we have established that Cloud isn’t just a hardware replacement but is also a “business enabler,”, let’s dig a little deeper.
+Now that we have established that cloud isn’t just a hardware replacement but also a “business enabler,” let’s dig a little deeper.